 We are exposed to market risks in the ordinary course of our business.
 These risks primarily include interest rate sensitivities related to our short-term investments.
-There were no material changes to our quantitative and qualitative disclosures about market risk related to changes our investment activities during the three months ended March 31, 2024 as disclosed in interest rates.
-As of September 30, 2023, our cash, cash equivalents "Item 7A.
-Quantitative and short-term investments consisted of money market funds and U.S. Treasury notes.
-Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of U.S. interest rates and has been volatile over the past several fiscal quarters.
-However, because Qualitative Disclosures About Market Risks" of the short-term nature of the instruments in our portfolio, an immediate 10% change in market interest rates would not have a material impact on the fair market value of our investment portfolio or on our financial position or results of operations.
-Annual Report.
+There were no material changes to our quantitative and qualitative disclosures about market risk related to our investment activities during the three months ended March 31, 2024 June 30, 2024 as disclosed in "Item 7A.
+Quantitative and Qualitative Disclosures About Market Risks" of the Annual Report.